Hiking in Park City

 The view looking back at Park City from the trail // source: hikingproject.com

-If you’re only going to hike one trail in Park City, make it this one.
-The Mid-Mountain Trail is a 23-mile trek that will take you all the way from Deer Valley past Kimball Junction, showing you the entirety of the Park City area in one trip.
+If you only hike one trail in Park City, make it this one.
+The Mid-Mountain Trail is a 23-mile trek that will take you from Deer Valley past Park City Mountain Resort and terminates at Kimball Junction, showing you the entirety of the Park City area in one trip.

 It climbs.
 It descends.
-It will take you through pines, into aspens, over bare rock, and across quiet meadows.
-You’ll make your way across the runs at all three major ski areas and look down on the city from multiple vantage points.
+It will take you through pines, into aspen groves, over bare rock, and across quiet meadows.
+You’ll cross the ski runs of Deer Valley and Park City Mountain Resort with views of Park City and the surrounding area from multiple vantage points.

-The trail is difficult, but not punishingly so.
-A whole day is definitely needed to experience the entire trail in one session on foot.
+It’s a challenging trail for hiking and biking, but not punishingly.
+A whole day is needed to experience the entire trail in one session on foot.
 One thing that is particularly nice about this trail is that it can be broken up into smaller chunks if you don’t want to tackle it all in one go.
 Each leg feels like a meaningful experience on its own.
 You can devote an entire week to the experience if you prefer a more leisurely pace.

 Mid-Mountain Trail on AllTrails.com »

-Best Hike for a Day at the Lake: Bloods Lake
+2. Bloods Lake: Best Hike for a Day at the Lake

 The Tree-Lined Bloods Lake in Park City During Summer